-As of March 31, 2015, Carlyle, through Coinvest, owned shares of our Class A Common Stock representing approximately 29% of our outstanding voting power.
+As of March 31, 2016, Carlyle, through Coinvest, owned shares of our Class A Common Stock representing approximately 20% of our outstanding voting power.

-Coinvest is a party to the amended and restated stockholders agreement pursuant to which Carlyle has the right to nominate three members of our board of directors.
-The number of directors that Carlyle is entitled to nominate will be reduced to (i) two directors at such time as Carlyle holds less than 25%, but at least 15%, of our outstanding Class A Common Stock and (ii) one director at such time as Carlyle holds less than 15%, but at least 5%, of our outstanding Class A Common Stock.
+Coinvest is a party to the amended and restated stockholders agreement pursuant to which Carlyle has the right to nominate two members of our board of directors.
+The number of directors that Carlyle is entitled to nominate will be reduced to one director at such time as Carlyle holds less than 15%, but at least 5%, of our outstanding Class A Common Stock.
 Carlyle is in the business of making investments in companies, and may from time to time in the future acquire controlling interests in businesses engaged in management and technology consulting that complement or directly or indirectly compete with certain portions of our business.
 If Carlyle pursues such acquisitions in our industry, those acquisition opportunities may not be available to us.
 In addition, to the extent that Carlyle acquires a controlling interest in one or more companies that provide services or products to the U.S. government, our affiliation with any such company through Carlyle could create organizational conflicts of interest and similar issues for us under federal procurement laws and regulations.
 See "- Risks Related to Our Business - Recent efforts by the U.S. government to revise its organizational conflicts of interest rules could limit our ability to successfully compete for new contracts or task orders, which would adversely affect our results of operations."